-Why is it that adults become all of a sudden fluent in “motherese” when there’s a baby in the proximity?
+Why do, all of a sudden, adults become fluent in “motherese” or baby-talk when there’s a baby in the proximity?

-When you find yourself in the company of young children, be it your kids, a friend’s, or just the cute baby in her mother’s arms that you crossed at the coffee shop, chances are you have experienced for yourself that automatic and hard to ignore temptation to engage in the caricaturized “baby-talk” with them.
+When you find yourself in the company of young children, be it your kids, a friend’s, or just the cute baby in their mother’s arms that you crossed at the coffee shop, chances are you have experienced that automatic and hard to ignore the temptation to engage in the caricatured “baby-talk” with them.
 What has science got to say about this phenomenon?
-And beyond its cuteness, is it actually beneficial for your baby’s linguistic and socio-emotional development?
+And beyond its cuteness, is it actually beneficial for your baby’s linguistic and social and emotional development?

-Benefits of using “infant-directed speech”:
+Benefits of using “infant-directed speech”

 - Attracts the baby’s attention.
-Usually baby-talk is accompanied by expressive movements of the face, heightened body language, and other attention-gaining techniques
+Usually, baby-talk is accompanied by expressive movements of the face, heightened body language, and other attention-gaining techniques.

 - Shows affection.
-The soothing and friendly sounds of baby-talk can help to foster a positive relationship between parent and infant
+The soothing and friendly sounds of baby-talk can help to foster a positive relationship between parent and infant.

-In 2003 neuroscientists from the University of Washington observed the link between maternal speech clarity and infant speech perception (6-12 months old) in an experiment, and discovered that moms who insisted on each vowel had babies who did better on the speech perception test, even after controlling for socioeconomic aspects (like maternal level of education).
-So, the pros of using baby-talk with your infant go well beyond how heart-melting it might be to talk with a baby, the science is pretty consistent about it!
+In 2003 neuroscientists from the University of Washington observed the link between maternal speech clarity and infant speech perception (6-12 months old) in an experiment, and discovered that moms who insisted on each vowel had babies who did better on the speech perception test, even after controlling socioeconomic aspects (like maternal level of education).
+So, the pros of using baby-talk go well beyond how heart-melting it might be to talk with a baby, the science is pretty consistent about it!